 - subsidies and grants for capital expenditure including community contributions

 - proceeds from sale of assets

-- reserves
+- Reserves

-- borrowing, and
+- Borrowing, and

 - rates.

-5 OVERALL IMPACT OF LIABILITY FOR REVENUE ON THE CURRENT AND FUTURE SOCIAL, ECONOMIC, ENVIRONMENTAL, AND CULTURAL WELL-BEING OF THE COMMUNITY
+5 OVERALL IMPACT OF LIABILITY FOR REVENUE ON THE CURRENT AND FUTURE SOCIAL, ECONOMIC, ENVIRONMENTAL, AND CULTURAL WELLBEING OF THE COMMUNITY

-Council, both as part of the LTP 2021-2031 processes and after setting financial budgets, has considered the overall impact of any allocation of liability for revenue needs on the current and future social, economic, environmental, and cultural well-being of the community.
+Council, both as part of Tasman's 10-Year Plan 2021 - 2031 processes and after setting financial budgets, has considered the overall impact of any allocation of liability for revenue needs on the current and future social, economic, environmental, and cultural well-being of the community.
 In developing those budgets, Council has set rates limits partly in consideration of the economic well-being of the community.